mehitaachuthan/NotesWebsite/README.md

-# PollWebApp
+# NotesWebApp
-Allows users to login and participate in polls and create polls
+Allows users to create an account and save thoughts or ideas